academic matter - any matter relating to student progress, assessment, and curriculum and awards in a course of study.

 To outline how grievances, disputes and complaints are managed.

 A student or staff member may make a complaint orally or a formal complaint/appeal in writing.
 Oral complaints/appeals will be dealt with informally and complaints/appeals in writing will receive a written response, indicating the outcome and the reasons for the decision.
 The College will always seek to deal with complaints grievances or appeals in a constructive and timely manner.
 Each formal complaint, grievance or appeal and its outcome is to be recorded in writing.
 In the first instance, complaints/appeals should normally be discussed with the person/persons involved (Matt 18:15).
 However, if this does not resolve the problem, or is inappropriate or impracticable, students should implement the procedures outlined in the Complaints and Grievance Procedure documents - non academic matters, academic matters.
+Staff should refer either to the Bullying Policy or the Sexual Harassment Policy or follow the spirit of the student non-academic matters procedure.

 Access to Grievance Procedures